wim-vdw/kubernetes-tests/README.md

 * `Ingress NGINX` controller for Kubernetes
 * `MetalLB` load-balancer implementation for bare metal Kubernetes clusters
-* `Reloader` controller to watch changes in Kubernetes ConfigMap and Secrets
+* `Reloader` controller to watch changes in Kubernetes ConfigMaps and Secrets

 The rest of the applications are all tests and are manually synchronized.